Gravitational effect of plasma particles on the shadow of Schwarzschild black holes: Model A:

 Let us consider an observer located outside the photon sphere.
 According to the ratio $b/h(\rph)$, the light rays arriving at this observer can be classified into three types \cite{Luminet:1979nyg} which are depicted by different line-types in Fig. \ref{fig-intA}: (i) Light rays with $b<h(\rph)$ can travel through the photon sphere.
 As illustrated by green solid curves in Fig. \ref{fig-intA}, all orbits of these rays start near the event horizon of the black hole. (ii) A critical light ray has $b=h(\rph)$.
 It propagates in an unstable circular orbit of radius $\rph$ and has a chance to escape to the observer under radial perturbations.
 The circle is a great circle of the photon sphere.
 In every left panel of Fig. \ref{fig-intA}, we plot such a critical light ray as a red dotted curve. (iii) Light rays with $b>h(\rph)$ are always outside the photon sphere.
 As depicted by blue dashed curves in Fig. \ref{fig-intA}, each orbit of such rays is symmetric with respect to a diametrical line through its pericenter.
 The radial coordinate $\rmin$ of the pericenter is dictated by $h(\rmin)=b$.

 It is reasonable to expect that the radiant energy density is proportional to the plasma density.
-This implies a specific emissivity
+This implies a specific emissivity in the rest-frame of the emitter

 For simplicity we assume the emission is uniform in frequency from a static source.
-Then the specific intensity at the point $(x,y)$ of the observed image is \cite{Jaroszynski:1997bw,Bambi:2013nla,Zeng:2020vsj}
+Then $r^{3/2}j(\nu,r)$ is independent of $\nu$ and $r$, and thus the specific intensity at the point $(x,y)$ of the observed image is \cite{Jaroszynski:1997bw,Bambi:2013nla,Zeng:2020vsj}

-Here the normalization is unimportant, and the subscripts are used to reminding us the dependence of intensity on $\beta$ and $\gamma$.
+Here the normalization $\mathcal{I}$ is unimportant in our simulations, and the subscripts are used to reminding us the dependence of intensity on $\beta$ and $\gamma$.
 Numerically it is more convenient to perform this integration in terms of $u$ defined above,

 The integration is performed using the backward ray shooting method \cite{Luminet:1979nyg,Jaroszynski:1997bw}.
 For type (i) light rays, we integrate Eq. \eqref{IA} from the observer to the event horizon of the black hole.
 For type (iii) light rays, the integration is performed from the observer to the pericenter and then to the cosmological horizon \eqref{chA}.
 In practice, telescopes do not collect light rays with $\pi/2<\alpha\leq\pi$, thus we assume $0\leq\alpha\leq\pi/2$ in our simulations.